shipshapecode/tether/docs/2-Examples/2-projects_using_tether.md

 Where Tether does general-purpose positioning, Drop assumes that you are interested in making something which pops up next to something the user clicks or hovers on.

-If your building something that fits that pattern, Drop can make things a little easier.
+If you're building something that fits that pattern, Drop can make things a little easier.

 ### Your Project Here